dspetukhov/data-quality-automated-evaluator/README.md

 - `criterion` defines method for outlier detection: `IQR` or `Z-score`.
 This value is must if outliers are expected to be shown on charts.
 - `multiplier` defines value to detect outliers with IQR method.
 This is optional as the default value is 1.5.
-- `threshold` defines value to detect outliers with Z-score method.
+- `threshold` defines value to detect outliers with the Z-score method.
 This is optional as the default value is 3.

 #### `markdown`

 - `name` defines the name of the markdown report.
 The default value is `README.md`, any other name requires explicit definition.
-- `css_style` defines path to the file with CSS style for tables.
+- `css_style` defines a path to the file with CSS style for tables.
 It is not obligatory to have one.
 - `float_precision` defines the number of decimal places to format floats in markdown tables.
 The default value is 4.

 #### `plotly`